indigo-dc/bdocker/doc/configuration.md

 |                 | ``base_url``         |Docker server url.
 It could be a http link or a socket link (unix://var/run/docker.sock)

-## 3. Bacth environment configuration
+## 3. Batch environment configuration

 The configuration file is located in ``/etc/configure_bdocker.cfg`` by default.
 But it can be modified by setting the environment variable ``BDOCKER_CONF_FILE``.